pluralsight/pando-rfcs/text/0000-icons.md

 The optimized SVG icons in `dist/svg` will be made available using the `files` attribute of package.json to allow usage by any consumer we don't support.

 Since the provided variable represents the icon imagery, and is used as an inline svg (or img) element, we can safely change the underlying implementation without affecting the API.

+## Usage

+The imported element can be assumed to contain a renderable svg (or img) element, and used the same as those elements (as seen in the earlier example)

+## Accessibility

+Each icon will have, by default, an `aria-label` attribute that describes the icon.

 # Drawbacks